boyney123/davidboyne.co.uk/_posts/2016-01-01-moving-to-people-not-stories.md

 cover_image: /blog-covers/agile-standup.jpg
 cover_credit: 'Drew Stephens from flickr'

-excerpt: "We spent too much time focusing on people and their days rather than focusing on the stories."
+excerpt: "We spent too much time focusing on people and their days rather than focusing on the stories.
+Lets focus on people again..."

 author:
   name: David Boyne